We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 If you didn’t find what you were hoping to see in this article, here are some tips on finding an online marriage or couples counseling service that works for you:

 • Payment.
-Before choosing a relationship therapist, consider your price range and the various payment options that online services typically offer.
+Before choosing a relationship therapist, consider your price range and the various payment options online services offer.
 Would you rather pay for individual appointments or through a weekly or monthly subscription plan?

 • Counselor credentials.
-Does the therapist have relational training and, if so, what types of training have they completed?
+Does the therapist have relational training and if so, what types of training have they completed?
 How much experience would you like your therapist to have?
-Do you want to work with a PhD, or is a therapist with a master’s degree just fine?
+Do you want to work with a Ph.D., or is a therapist with a master’s degree just fine?
 Are you open to working with a relationship coach?
 (Keep in mind that coaching isn’t usually regulated, and there’s no licensing board to monitor issues regarding ethics, harm, or abuse that may occur.)

 • Accessibility.
 How often do you want to speak with your therapist?
 Several times a week?
 Once a month?
 Do you want a therapist you can text anytime you’d like?